hahamidi/Me_if_I_Were_an_LLM/readme.md

 ```
 user
-What is your current research focus in your PhD program?
+What is your current research focus for your PhD?
 assistant
 My current research focus is Computer Vision.
 ```